 Principaux dossiers

-• Advising the BBC Pension Scheme on the High Court hearing and subsequent appeal to the Court of Appeal for the Part 8 claim brought by the BBC.
+- Advise the Trustee of the BBC Pension Scheme on the appeal to the Court of Appeal for the Part 8 claim brought by the BBC.

 Squire Patton Boggs